dfelinto/blender-multiview-old/README.md

 We will have a new stereo camera with all the nice properties (editable in 3D!).
 Then you just assign this camera twice to two views in the Render View panel.
 The view panel can see the special camera and give a menu where you can set left or right.

+OR we will have addons for that ;)

 Current issues